EYFS Intent (taken from the School Self Evaluation)

 Children make excellent progress across EYFS.
 SLT and EYFS staff closely track children’s progress at key stages of the year and ensure there are rigorous systems in place to address any gaps in learning.
 Not only do children make excellent progress across all learning areas, Reading, Writing and Maths show outstanding progress.
 As a result, children are more than ready for the expectations of key stage one and all children achieve highly regardless of their starting point.

-The school remains ambitious for all its pupils and the same rigour and challenge applies across all abilities and all areas of learning.
+The school is ambitious for all its pupils and the same rigour and challenge applies across all abilities and all areas of learning.
 Low cohort numbers can skew data and the school were acutely aware of a higher SEND cohort in 2019.
-The school takes full advantage of its low cohort numbers and as a result, provides focused, personalised learning that ensures all children, regardless of their starting point, make the best progress.
+The school takes full advantage of its low cohort numbers and as a result, provides focussed, personalised learning that ensures all children, regardless of their starting point, make the best progress.
 GLD is consistently high and the school push for the best outcomes from all children.

 The school’s ambition for all of the children is obvious.
 A vocabulary-rich curriculum and stimulating learning environment ensure that children are engaged, curious and supportive of each other’s learning.
 High expectations and a personalised approach support the children’s understanding of how their actions affect others and encourage them to reflect on how they can be their best.